X-ray crystallography: Mounting the crystal

 The crystal is mounted for measurements so that it may be held in the X-ray beam and rotated.
 There are several methods of mounting.
 In the past, crystals were loaded into glass capillaries with the crystallization solution (the mother liquor).
-Nowadays, crystals of small molecules are typically attached with oil or glue to a glass fiber or a loop, which is made of nylon or plastic and attached to a solid rod.
+Crystals of small molecules are typically attached with oil or glue to a glass fiber or a loop, which is made of nylon or plastic and attached to a solid rod.
 Protein crystals are scooped up by a loop, then flash-frozen with liquid nitrogen.
-This freezing reduces the radiation damage of the X-rays, as well as the noise in the Bragg peaks due to thermal motion (the Debye-Waller effect).
+This freezing reduces the radiation damage of the X-rays, as well as thermal motion (the Debye-Waller effect).
 However, untreated protein crystals often crack if flash-frozen; therefore, they are generally pre-soaked in a cryoprotectant solution before freezing.
-Unfortunately, this pre-soak may itself cause the crystal to crack, ruining it for crystallography.
+This pre-soak may itself cause the crystal to crack, ruining it for crystallography.
 Generally, successful cryo-conditions are identified by trial and error.

 The capillary or loop is mounted on a goniometer, which allows it to be positioned accurately within the X-ray beam and rotated.
 Since both the crystal and the beam are often very small, the crystal must be centered within the beam to within ~25 micrometers accuracy, which is aided by a camera focused on the crystal.
 The most common type of goniometer is the "kappa goniometer", which offers three angles of rotation: the ω angle, which rotates about an axis perpendicular to the beam; the κ angle, about an axis at ~50° to the ω axis; and, finally, the φ angle about the loop/capillary axis.
 When the κ angle is zero, the ω and φ axes are aligned.
 The κ rotation allows for convenient mounting of the crystal, since the arm in which the crystal is mounted may be swung out towards the crystallographer.
 The oscillations carried out during data collection (mentioned below) involve the ω axis only.
 An older type of goniometer is the four-circle goniometer, and its relatives such as the six-circle goniometer.